@ £ £ £ i P 3

 A Propulsion Technician must be able to:

-Prioritise test or build output to maximise efficient use of specialist equipment
+- Prioritise output to maximise equipment use

-Guide and develop other team members
+- Guide and develop team members

-Create internal test or build instructions and process documents.
+- Create internal test or build instructions and process documents

 Behaviours

-A Propulsion Technician must be able to demonstrate the following behaviours:
+A Propulsion Technician must demonstrate:

 Typical examples of occupational roles include: